rajitnb/GitHubRepoAssignment/readme.md

-This is a readme file for the GitHubRepoAssignemnt.
+This is a readme file for the GitHubRepoAssignment.